Polozone/Polozone/README.md

 June 2023 -> Programming a web-application (React/Typescript/NestJS/Prisma/socket-io) : implementing a chat application (with basic functionalities like creating and deleting channels, add/remove admins, managing user privileges, receive notifications from socket-server...)

 Febr.
-2024 to July 2024 -> Intership at Ineo Nucleaire (embedded programming on stm32 microcontroller)
+2024 to July 2024 -> Intership at Ineo Nucleaire (embedded programmation on stm32 microcontroller) using STWIN.box hardware.
+Software written in C.

 April 2024 -> Comitter on botdog.co